Attention

 members, such that all group members share the account equally via the

-, typically for the unified use of a project.
+use of sudo, typically for the unified use of a project.
 Role

 accounts must have a name that reflects their project association or